 Master of Science in Geographic Information Science and Technology

-Beginning in August 2013 the Georgia Tech School of City and Regional Planning will offer a new professional degree program: the Master of Science in Geographic Information Science and Technology (MSGIST).
-Geographic information science (GIS) is an emerging field of study centered on the acquisition, management, analysis, and dissemination of information that is spatially-referenced to locations on, above, and below the surface of the earth.
-This field is highly transdisciplinary with substantial and growing importance in a number of traditional academic disciplines and related professions including city and regional planning, architecture, civil and environmental engineering, earth and atmospheric sciences, environmental science, demography, logistics, management, public policy and sustainability studies.
+The Georgia Tech MS degree in Geographic Information Science and Technology (MS-GIST) is designed for individuals seeking a career that applies cutting-edge geospatial analysis technologies to human issues such as sustainability, justice, and resilience.
+Geographic information science is an emerging field of study centered on the acquisition, management, analysis, and dissemination of information that is spatially-referenced to locations on, above, and below the surface of the earth.
+The field is highly transdisciplinary with substantial and growing importance in a number of traditional academic disciplines and related professions including city and regional planning, architecture, civil and environmental engineering, earth and atmospheric sciences, environmental science, demography, logistics, management, public policy and sustainability studies.

 Students can complete the 34 credit-hour curriculum in one calendar year including two semesters of full-time coursework and a capstone project course offered during the summer.
 Part-time students may complete the program in two or three academic years plus one summer session for the capstone project course.

-The MSGIST degree provides students with a common core of required knowledge, a strong foundation of technology skills, and the flexibility to apply those skills to a broad range of professional and academic fields.
-Many of the GIST graduates will continue to view themselves as members of traditional professions such as engineering, environmental science, or architecture, but many others will place themselves within the newly-emerging professions directly related to geospatial technologies.
+The MS-GIST degree provides students with a common core of required knowledge, a strong foundation of technology skills, and the flexibility to apply those skills to a broad range of professional and academic fields.
+Many MS-GIST graduates will continue to view themselves as members of traditional professions such as engineering, environmental science, or architecture, but many others will place themselves within the newly emerging professions directly related to geospatial technologies.

-The minimum GRE scores for MSGIST admission are 150 for Verbal Reasoning, 148 for Quantitative Reasoning, and 4.0 Analytical Writing.
-The MSGIST program has two deadlines.
-To be considered for merit-based departmental aid, such as fellowships and GRAs applications must be submitted in full by February 1st.
-All other applications should be submitted by May 1st.
+The MS-GIST program has two deadlines.
+To be considered for merit-based departmental aid, such as fellowships and GRAs, applications must be submitted in full by February 1st.
+All other applications should be submitted by May 15th.

 School of City and Regional Planning